History

 • 1961: Memorial Building built

-• 1964: First year of Adult Visually Impaired Campers
+• 1964: First year of adults who are Blind or Visually Impaired

-• 1966: First year of Cognitively Disabled Campers
+• 1966: First year of youth with Intellectual Disabilities or Autism

-• 1969: First year of Deaf/Hard of Hearing Campers
+• 1969: First year of youth who are Deaf or Hard of Hearing

 • 1978: New Recreation/Storage Building built